VantageScore VS FICO Credit Scores: What’s The Difference & How Do They Compare?

 How does the VantageScore vs. FICO question affect you?
 To answer this, we need to discuss credit scores.
-Credit scores are an important tool in determining the health of your overall credit history.
+Credit scores are a key tool in determining the health of your overall credit history.
 By distilling your history into a single number, you’ll know if you can apply for that rewards credit card you want or if you’ll first need to improve your credit.

-Unfortunately, you may notice different scores if you check your score across different websites.
-This is likely because these sites are using varying models to determine your score.
-Two of the major models in use today are VantageScore and FICO score.
+Confusingly, you may see different scores if you check your credit score across other websites.
+That is likely because these sites use different models to determine your score.
+Currently, the two most commonly used models are VantageScore and FICO score.
 Since both models are built and maintained by separate organizations, they have some meaningful differences.

 Table of Contents

-VantageScore and FICO Score are two of the primary credit score models.
-Their scores are used to help determine applicants’ eligibility for credit cards, loans, mortgages, and other situations where lending money is required.
-These scores ultimately help measure consumer risk in an easy-to-digest number.
+VantageScore and FICO score are two of the primary credit score models.
+Their scores help determine applicants’ eligibility for credit cards, loans, mortgages, and other lending situations.
+These scores measure consumer risk in an easy-to-digest number.

 Both models deliver numbers that range between 300 and 850.
-Previously (up until 2013), VantageScore’s scores ranged from 501 to 990.
+Before 2013, VantageScore’s scores ranged from 501 to 990.
 However, it was changed to help consumers and lenders more easily compare across models.

-FICO first came about in 1989 via the Fair Isaac Corporation, a data analytics company based out of San Jose, California.
-The company claims that its scoring method is used by 90% of the top lenders.
-Its algorithm is currently in its ninth iteration.
+FICO first came about in 1989 via the Fair Isaac Corporation, a data analytics company.
+The company claims that 90% of the top lenders use its scoring method.
+Its algorithm is currently in its tenth iteration.

-VantageScore, meanwhile, is the new kid on the block that arrived in 2006.
+VantageScore, meanwhile, is the new kid on the block, arriving in 2006.
 Unlike FICO, which is run by a single entity, VantageScore was crafted by the three major credit bureaus: Equifax, Experian, and TransUnion.
 According to VantageScore, the model “was developed because there was a need for a highly consistent, more predictive scoring model that is easy to understand and apply.”
-The fourth and most current version of VantageScore was introduced in 2017.

 VantageScore VS FICO: How They’re Different